marcprux/marcprux/README.md

 :vulcan_salute: Greetings.
 I am ***Marc Prud'hommeaux*** (that's *ˈprʊːdəˌmoʊ* in en-US, *prydəmo* in fr-FR)<!-- and Miss Jackson if you're nasty -->.
-I have been programming computers since 1983. <!-- O.G. --> I am now mostly developing applications in the Swift language for Linux and Apple platforms, but I have broad experience in C, Rust, SQL (many flavors), JVM languages (Java, Scala, Kotlin), JS, etc. <!-- and All.
+I have been programming computers since 1983. <!-- O.G. --> I now mostly write applications in the Swift language for Linux and Apple platforms, but I have broad experience in C, Rust, SQL (many flavors), JVM languages (Java, Scala, Kotlin), JS, etc. <!-- and All.
 That.
 Jazz. -->

 Here are some things I'm working on.